Toucaan/toucaan.docs/docs/environment.md

 # Environment Variables

 Sprinkling css into an application is a lot like configuring the **Environment Variables of your app to render correctly on the client side**.
-While this may sound powerful, setting up the environment on the client side is just one of the responsibilities that a front-end developer (or designer) must endure.
+Setting up the environment on the client side is also about understanding the context of fronted design that one must accept while filling the viewport with their app.

-Toucaan makes it easy to configure and deliver a **fully realized** browser environment from one place.
+Toucaan makes it easy to conceptualize, configure, and deliver a **fully realized** browser environment from one place in your project.

 ### Vendor Normalization

-The first _soft_ layer of setting up environment variables for your application is handling vendor inconsistencies up and close.
-Toucaan does this ground-up.
+The first soft layer of setting up environment variables for your application is handling vendor inconsistencies up and close.

-Traditionally, applications have required injecting a fairly heavy reset, reboot, or normalize css file before any other application style could be included.
+Traditionally, applications have required injecting a fairly heavy reset, reboot, or normalize css file before other application styles could be included.
 Toucaan **does not use this** strategy.

 Toucaan uses the [baseline method](https://bubblin.io/blog/baseline-css) instead.

-:::info Why is this the case?
+:::info Why no normalize?
-A todo app will likely not require the block of normalization code meant for `video` tag, for example.
+A to-do app will likely not require the block of normalization code meant for the `video` tag, for example.
+One could shed unused css programmatically at the build stage, but such a set up often leads to dead code within the project.
 :::